hasanhammoudah/hasanhammoudah/README.md

 I am a Software Engineer with over **3 years of experience** in building scalable **mobile and web applications**, as well as working on **AI automation and system integrations**.

 I specialize in delivering end-to-end solutions, from clean architecture and intuitive user interfaces to robust backend services.
-I focus on building **production-ready software** that solves real-world problems with strong attention to **performance, scalability, and maintainability**.
+My focus is on **production-ready software** with strong attention to **performance, scalability, and maintainability**.

 ---